stellar-deprecated/docs/learn/integration-guides/anchor.md

 ## Issuing credit
-When a user requests credit from your gateway, you must generate a Stellar transaction in order to send it to them.
+When a user requests credit from your anchor, you must generate a Stellar transaction in order to send it to them.

 Whenever a withdrawal is requested, the function `handleRequestWithdrawal` will queue up a transaction in your `StellarPayments` table.